ZeqinYu/FSTS/README.md

 The FSTS dataset is publicly available on the following platforms: [Kaggle]() and [Hugging Face]().

 ## 🧩 Examples of FSTS Synthesis Process
-Below are several examples showing the *automatic synthesis process* of FSTS-generated samples with the _replacement_ operation.
+Below are several examples showing the *automatic synthesis pipeline* of FSTS, which collects and models real-world tampering parameters to synthesize samples with the _replacement_ operation.

 ### Example1
 https://github.com/user-attachments/assets/eb91415a-3b85-4ba9-b138-53217c1ca4a0